-Michael is a Managing Director at BlueMount Capital Group, and Executive Chairman of BlueMount Capital (Beijing) Co, Ltd. BlueMount Capital is the leading mid-tier of BlueMount Capital (Beijing) Co, Ltd. BlueMount Capital is the leading mid-tier investment banking and corporate advisory firm in Australia.
+Experience and expertise: Michael is a Managing Director at BlueMount Capital Group, and Executive Chairman of BlueMount Capital (Beijing) Co, Ltd. BlueMount Capital is the leading mid-tier investment banking and corporate advisory firm in Australia.
 Michael has extensive knowledge of both the commercial and not-for-profit sectors.
 He specialises in assisting mid-tier, growth-oriented private businesses to move through all phases of their life cycle, including creation, growth, transitioning, and exit.
 He is highly experienced across several industry sectors and also in cross border transactions including mergers and acquisitions, international public offerings, divestments, and private capital placements.
 Michael has 30 years' Board experience with 10 organisations, including serving as a member of a key Australian Psychological Society Board Committee for 19 years, of the Relationships Australia National Board for 10 years including as President for four years, and as Executive Chair of Australia's leading healthcare and pharmaceutical recruitment, contract sales and marketing firms.
 Michael was a member of the RAV Board from 1990 until 2015, before re-joining the Relationships Australia (Victoria) Limited Board in 2018.